A review of regulations is underway

 Bait stations aren’t the answer.
 If a rat can enter, then any similar size or smaller animal such as a lizard, native rat or phascogale can access the bait too (primary poisoning).

 Other birds and animals die from secondary poisoning through eating poisoned rodents.
 The rat will take days or weeks to die after eating bait, during which time it may return for more feeds to become a poison time-bomb before dying of internal bleeding.
 Wherever a bait is laid, indoors or outdoors, the rat won’t die there.
-It will seek water.
 In its weakened state it is easy prey.
 The owl eats the rat or returns to the nest to feed it to its chicks.
 It may become ill and die or become a road kill in its weakened state.
 How do concerned people stop this from happening?

 Labelling is unlikely to work and some of the labelling suggestions are quite simply absurd, for example “DO NOT let…non-target animals eat poisoned mice”.
 How?